VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 Critical theory redefines the problem as social oppression and the solution as political liberation through activism.
 Sin becomes systemic injustice rather than rebellion against God.
 Righteousness becomes activism rather than the imputed righteousness of Christ received by faith.

 This is a false gospel.
-It offers no true forgiveness because there is no atonement—only endless activism that never satisfies.
+It offers no ultimate atonement because there is no cross that cleanses—only endless activism that never fully satisfies.
 It replaces God's grace with human effort.
 It leads to either self-righteousness (for activists who believe they're "doing the work") or despair (for those who can never do enough).

-Moreover, it creates two classes with no reconciliation: the permanently guilty (oppressors who can never atone) and the permanently aggrieved (the oppressed who can never truly forgive because the system itself remains).
+Moreover, it creates two classes with no final reconciliation: the permanently guilty (oppressors who can never fully atone) and the permanently aggrieved (the oppressed who can never truly forgive because the system itself remains).
 There is no gospel here—only perpetual division.

 **3. Wrong Epistemology: Experience Over Revelation**